sarahjburton/MCB185-2022/GUMPY.md

 	git status

 This shows that `README.md` has been changed.
 In order to put those changes back into GitHub, you'll need to `add`, `commit`, and `push`.

 	git add README.md
 	git commit -m "update"
 	git push

-The `add` argument tells `git` we want to start tracking changes to this file.
+The `add` argument tells `git` we intend to put this file in our repo.
+Not all files in your current directly need to go into your repo.
+For example, you may have some temporary program outout you were using for debugging.

 The `commit` tells `git` we are done with edits, and the `-m` provides a short message about what work was done.
+The message might be as simple as "update" or "edit" or "new", but might be more complex such as "finally squashed the formatting bug".

-The `push` tells git to upload it back to GitHub.
+The `push` tells git to upload the file back to GitHub.

+When git prompts you for your username, use your GitHub username.
+For the password, copy-paste your GitHub personal access token.

 The general workflow with `git` is the following.

 1. Create a file
 2. `git add`
-3. `git commit`
+3. `git commit -m "something"`
 4. `git push`
 5. Time passes...
 6. `git pull`